 The bursar's accounts and library accounts are not instantly linked.
 Updates are manually made weekly, if you need changes made immediately please contact a member of the Access Services Billing Team to verify your payment and adjust your library account.

-Generally, the Access Service Billing Team tries to check in and clear billed items as soon as possible.
+Generally, the Access Services Billing Team tries to check in and clear billed items as soon as possible.
 During the beginnings and ends of the semester there is an increased amount of billed books to process and this will take a little longer.
-The billing team strives to have items processed within 24-48 business hours.
-If it has been longer than 48 business hours, and books are still on your account please contact a member of the team.
+The Billing Team strives to have items processed within 24-48 business hours.
+If it has been longer than 48 business hours, and books are still on your account, please contact a member of the team.

 If you have a billed book it does take an extra day to route the book to the proper library before all the records can be cleared.
 Turning in a book to a different branch may add 24-48 hours to the total amount of processing time.

 Yes, just return the book to the branch library which it was checked out.
 If you let the Service Desk know it is a lost billed book they will route it to a member of the Access Services Billing Team.

 In the process of changing status of books that have been lost and paid, new bills are being generated.
 They should be immediately canceled.
 If there is any questions about a lingering bill, contact a member of the Access Services Billing Team.